 Teresa is responsible for managing the Wetland Bird Survey (WeBS).
 WeBS is a partnership between the British Trust for Ornithology, the Royal Society for the Protection of Birds and the Joint Nature Conservation Committee in association with the Wildfowl and Wetlands Trust.

 Teresa leads all aspects of the Wetland Bird Survey (WeBS), including enagement with partners and external stakeholders, scheme development, data management, annual reporting, special projects and ensuring the smooth running of the scheme in conjunction with colleagues.

 Her research interests include the statistics of population indices of seasonal monitoring data such as WeBS.

-Prior to joining the BTO in November 2015, I worked in Local Environmental Records Centres for several years and sat on the Boards of the Association of Local Environmental Records Centres and the National Biodiversity Network.
-I am interested in engaging people in recording and monitoring their local wildlife and fostering cross-taxa collaboration between wildlife organisations and groups; and in making better and more extensive use of biodiversity recording and monitoring data for policy, research and conservation at all scales.
-I am a keen but novice naturalist and record moths and other invertebrates as well as enjoying birding.
+Prior to joining the BTO in November 2015, Teresa worked in Local Environmental Records Centres for several years and sat on the Boards of the Association of Local Environmental Records Centres and the National Biodiversity Network.
+She is interested in engaging people in recording and monitoring their local wildlife and fostering cross-taxa collaboration between wildlife organisations and groups; and in making better and more extensive use of biodiversity recording and monitoring data for policy, research and conservation at all scales.
+She is a keen but novice naturalist and record moths and other invertebrates as well as enjoying birding.

 Cumbria Biodiversity Data Centre/Cumbria Bird Club 2015.
 Cumbria Bird Atlas 2007-11. http://www.cbdc.org.uk/bird-atlas-maps